-Around the corner, on a plot bounded by Slocum Crescent, Burns Street and Middlemay Circle, Guyon L. C. Earle, owner of the Tennis Place and Gardens Apartments, is erecting nine three-story dwellings which will be unique, comfortable and
+Around the corner, on a plot bounded by Slocum Crescent, Burns Street and Middlemay Circle, Guyon L. C. Earle, owner of the Tennis Place and Gardens Apartments, is erecting nine three-story dwellings which will be unique, comfortable and home for H. B. Evans.

-On the northwest corner of Ascan Avenue and Russell Place, L. Gallucci is building for his own occupancy a tapestry brick house, Charles M. Lobejayer being the architect; and diagonally across on Ascan Avenue and Winter Street, William Woodin & Son have nearly finished a commodious home for H. B. Evans.
 The Woodins are also building a residence for George A. Powell on Greenway South near Puritan Avenue, and have recently completed a two-family house for Dr. Eugene Christian, on the southwest corner of Winter and Summer Streets.

+On the northwest corner of Ascan Avenue and Russell Place, L. Gallucci is building for his own occupancy a tapestry brick house, Charles M. Lobejayer being the architect; and diagonally across on Ascan Avenue and Winter Street, William Woodin & Son have nearly finished a commodious
-On the northeast corner of Ascan Avenue and Greenway

-South, a very handsome residence is almost completed for the occupancy of Mrs. Louise Sammis, William S. Moore, architect; and next to it, on Ascan Avenue, a house is being built for William Plate.
+On the northeast corner of Ascan Avenue and Greenway South, a very handsome residence is almost completed for the occupancy of Mrs. Louise Sammis, William S. Moore, architect; and next to it, on Ascan Avenue, a house is being built for William Plate.

-For Philip A. Armour a fine house is going up on the southeast corner of Greenway North and Puritan Avenue, John J. Hutchins, architect; and nearby on Seasongood Road and Summer Street a quaint dwelling is being built by E. Englehardt, who is his own architect.
-Further along on Greenway North and Wendover Road, a double house, combining comfort and good style, is almost ready for E. Gilder and the summer of the summer man, L. Faganni being the architect.
-On Wendover Road, Curtis Kloetzer has the foundation laid and retaining wall of field stone ready for the house to be built in the spring.
+For Philip A. Armour a fine house is going up on the southeast corner of Greenway North and Puritan Avenue, southeast corner of Greenway North and Puritan Avenue, John J. Hutchins, architect; and nearby on Seasongood Road and Summer Street a quaint dwelling is being built by E. Englehardt, who is his own architect.
+Further along on Greenway North and Wendover Road, a double house, combining comfort and good style, is almost ready for E. Gilman, L. Faganni being the architect.
+On Wendover Road, Curtis Kloetzer has the foundation laid and retaining wall of field stone ready for the house to be built in the swince. field stone ready for the house to be built in the spring.

-On Markwood Road and Rockrose Place, in keeping with the handsome residences of that locality, George H. Wickes is having erected a spacious home, Erik Hadgaard & Burnham are the architects.
-At Greenway South and Shorthill Road, a very attractive house is well under way for G. F. Batcheller, the Sage Foundation Homes Company being architect and builder.
+On Markwood Road and Rockrose Place, in keeping with

+the handsome residences of that locality, George H. Wickes is having erected a spacious home, Erik Hadgaard & Burnham are the architects.
+At Greenway South and Shorthill Road, a very attractive house is well under way for G. P. Batcheller, the Sage Foundation Homes Company being architect and are for sale.

-The Forest Hills Gardens Home Company, of which S. W. Eckman is president, has made fine progress on Whitson Street, with a group of twelve houses approaching completion on the north side, the foundations almost ready for a similar group on the south side, and the cellar excavations made for nine houses on Ascan Avenue between Ingram and Whitson Streets.
+The Forest Hills Gardens Home Company, of which S. W. Eckman is president, has made fine progress on Whitson Street, with a group of twelve houses approaching completion on the north side, the foundations almost ready for a similar group on the south side, and the cellar excavations made for nine houses on Ascan Avenue between Ingram and Whitson

 In the Cord Meyer Development, a handsome brick house has been recently completed on Chittenden Street for Mrs. J. Casey, Herman Spiker, architect.
-On Fife Street, east of Seminole Avenue, Zeron Brothers, architects and builders, have under construction two handsome detached residences which are for sale.
+On Fife Street, east of Seminole Avenue, Zeron Brothers, architects and builders, have under construction two handsome detached residences which